 Whether you use blogging or CMS software, you will need an FTP client, a program that allows you to transfer files from your own computer to your web host's computer.
 Again, there are many free FTP programs available (as well as commercial ones).
 Naturally, if you use a free FTP program, it won't cost you a cent.

-If you have the money, Dreamweaver CS6 comes highly recommended by many (if not most) professional webmasters.
+If you have the money, Dreamweaver CS6 comes recommended by many professional webmasters.
 The software is expensive ($399 the last time I checked), but it's a one-time cost, and the productivity gain from using it (as compared to using the free tools) is tremendous.
-Note, though, when I say it's a "one-time cost", I'm referring to the version labelled CS6.
+Note, though, when I say it's a "one-time cost", I'm referring to the version labelled CS6 or earlier (eg, CS5.5, CS5, CS4 and CS3).
 The newer "Dreamweaver CC" version requires you to pay a monthly subscription.
 The moment you stop paying them, you won't be able to use the software.

 Alternatively, you can use free software like KompoZer, BlueGriffon or Nvu.
 While the free web editors have certain limitations (and unfixed bugs), they are nonetheless sufficiently functional for you to create simple websites.